newscript.com online radio journalism tutorial

 Snap, crackle, pop

 Telephone connections also fail, or the quality of the connection may be too poor for broadcast.
-Poor quality connections are becoming more prevalent as more and more stations send reporters out with cellular telephones, whose quirks can at times be maddening.
-If you in the studio have a hard time understanding the words of the speaker on the other end of the line (be it a newsmaker or a reporter in a live shot), your listeners...many of whom are in automobiles...won't fare any better.
+Poor quality connections are becoming more prevalent as more and more stations send reporters out with cellular telephones, whose quirks can at times be maddening, and phone interviews are conducted with folks using VoIP (Voice Over Internet Protocol) connections, which also may bring problems with sound quality.
+If you have a hard time in the studio understanding the words of the speaker on the other end of the line (be it a newsmaker or a reporter in a live shot), your listeners...many of whom are in automobiles...won't fare any better.
 End the telephone interview or report immediately with a graceful apology to the listeners about sound quality and "technical difficulties," and move on to the next story.
 No matter how important the story may be, if the sound is incomprehensible, the value for radio news is worthless.

 The possibility of "technical difficulties" in a cast should remind anchors always to bring into the studio more stories than they would normally need.
 If you're giving a cast that runs 3:30, bring in 5 minutes of copy and sound.
 If you have a 5-minute cast, bring in 8.
 A problem with a computer screen, cart machine or telephone line could easily cut a full minute or two from your cast.
 You need to be prepared to get through the cast in a professional manner, and it is far more professional to complete with confidence a variety of different news stories than to try to return to a tape or a phone report that failed the first time around.